 Things should settle down in a week or two.
 The damage to the government has been severe.
 Unfairly blamed by pundits who think that the government runs the country (it barely runs itself), its reputation is in tatters.
 The answer is regime change in the Cabinet Office and Number 10.

-Extinction Rebellion are still holding up traffic on the M25.
+Extinction Rebellions is still holding up traffic on the M25.
 The police’s main concern still seems to be that some of them might be squashed.
 Motorists are getting angrier and have started hauling them off the road themselves.
 There’s an injunction in place but the protestors are ignoring it, safe in the knowledge that any contempt hearing would be assigned to a tame judge, no offense intended.

 The obvious answer is for arrested protestors to be denied police bail, on the basis that they might commit further offenses.
 They’re perfectly entitled to plead not guilty (Dr Crippen pleaded not guilty after all).
 They are not entitled however to bail pending trial if their intent is to go out and commit further offenses.

-One of the stranger news items this week was that 96 year old Irmgard Furchner had gone ‘on the run’ in Germany.
+One of the stranger news items this week was that 96-year-old Irmgard Furchner had gone ‘on the run’ in Germany.
 With her Zimmer frame, I suppose?
 I am nothing if not fair to Jerry, as all y’all will know.

 Irmgard was a typist and stenographer at Stutthof Concentration Camp, near Danzig between 1943 and 1945.
 Her role in the Holocaust was about as minor as it could possibly me and she was just a teenager at the time.
 Talk about going after minnows!